 By highlighting what they are doing to ensure their employees are supported in the way they need, to correct for and mitigate their biases, and help break down systems and patterns of discrimination, organisations can set themselves apart as a true champion of D&I. This does not go unnoticed by employees or applicants – reviews on sites like Glassdoor or Mumsnet prove that.

 Pay gaps are big part of that evaluation.
-An organization that publishes pay gaps beyond just gender, with a comprehensive understanding of the drivers of those gaps, shows its commitment and accountability to D&I more than most others.
+An organisation that publishes pay gaps beyond just gender, with a comprehensive understanding of the drivers of those gaps, shows its commitment and accountability to D&I more than most others.
 Showing that commitment is no longer a choice for any company that wants to succeed in today’s world.
 It’s a matter of survival, and those who seem the fittest and who have adapted the most to the increasing demand for D&I transparency and action will be the ones to thrive.

 Looking to take your understanding of your organisation to the next level?
-Get in touch to discuss how Included can help you harness your organizational data identify where D&I efforts need to be focused.
+Get in touch to discuss how Included can help you harness your organisational data identify where D&I efforts need to be focused.